romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-You are a developer and you've just discovered a secret scanning alert for an exposed API key in your repository.
+Q: You are a developer and you've just discovered a secret scanning alert for an exposed API key in your repository.
 What is your immediate role and responsibility?
 <details><summary>Show the answer</summary><p>

 - **Assess the exposure, revoke the compromised key, and implement a new key securely**